Luel-dev27/hotel-qr-menu/README.md

 ## Production notes

 - `/admin` is the hotel staff workspace and only staff users should be allowed to log in.
-- `/manage/` redirects to Django's built-in admin for system administration.
+- `/manage/` redirects to Django's built-in admin at `/django-admin/`.
-- The API now expects valid CSRF protection on write actions, which the built frontend sends automatically.
+- The API expects valid CSRF protection on write actions, and the built frontend sends it automatically.
 - The QR endpoint is restricted to generating links for the current deployed site.
-- If you terminate TLS at a reverse proxy, keep `DJANGO_USE_X_FORWARDED_PROTO=True` so Django correctly treats requests as HTTPS.
+- If TLS is terminated at a reverse proxy, keep `DJANGO_USE_X_FORWARDED_PROTO=True` so Django correctly treats requests as HTTPS.
 - The container stack exposes Nginx on `APP_PORT` and proxies requests to Django internally.
 - A health endpoint is available at `/api/health`.